 - Big Bad: At least when Early isn't.

 - Corrupt Corporate Executive: He owns the biggest corporation in Dougal County, and takes full advantage of it.

 - Evil Redhead: Has red hair and has done some seriously deplorable actions throughout the show.

 - Evil Sounds Deep: Has a deep sounding voice and possibly the only character more evil than Early.

 - Expy: Of Mr. Burns with a voice similar to Sideshow Bob's.

 - Faux Affably Evil: He's very well spoken and witty for being such a despicable individual.

-- Karma Houdini: You can count the times he's got what he deserves on one hand.
-He even lampshades in one episode where died because of his scam that he declared "I've recieved my comeuppance at last!"
+- Laser-Guided Karma: You can count the times he's got what he deserves on one hand.
+He even lampshades in one episode where died because of his scam that he declared "I've received my comeuppance at last!"

 - No Knees: Exemplied literally as one episode shows his struggles with his kneeless anatomy and shows off the one cause he genuinely cares about: Helping people who like him, were born without knees... of which he is the only member of it (the last and only member was an old guy who lost his legs, to which Halen didn't approve as while he wasn't born with knees he WAS born with feet and legs, which he promptly uses to literally kick said man out).

 - Out of Focus: While still appearing often, Dan Halen's prominence has been slowly diminishing.